GlaxoSmithKline Global Regulatory Affairs Fellowship

 The Global Regulatory Affairs fellowship at GlaxoSmithKline provides practical training and experience in key regulatory functions to help fellows gain expertise in the regulatory requirements and strategy pertinent to drug development.

 Fellows will develop an in-depth understanding of regulatory affairs and the drug development process from pre-clinical to post-marketing stages.
 Fellows will establish a strong foundation of expertise and knowledge to lead a successful career within the pharmaceutical industry, Food and Drug Administration (FDA), or Contract Research Organizations (CROs).

 The fellowship sponsors intend for fellows to be based out of the GSK R&D Site in Upper Providence, PA or Waltham, MA throughout the 2-year duration of the fellowship program.

 - Develop regulatory strategy by using and interpreting regulations and guidelines

 - Provide support to the life-cycle management activities pre- and post-approval, for drug and biologic products and gain an understanding of the principles of agency review processes

 - Gain an understanding of early and late phase clinical development and gain expertise in the requirements of regulatory submissions

-- Understand the various facets that exist within GRA including labeling, advertising and promotion, regulatory intelligence, chemistry manufacturing and controls (CMC), and non-clinical regulatory
+- Understand the various facets of global regulatory affairs, including labeling, advertising and promotion, regulatory intelligence and strategy, chemistry manufacturing and controls (CMC), and non-clinical regulatory

 - Obtain valuable foundational knowledge by partaking in the Regulatory Affairs Certification (RAC) course and examination